 Which Essential Oils Should You Use?

-Lavender is great for repelling bugs, as is cinnamon.
+Bugs tend to steer clear of lavender and cinnamon scents.
 If you prefer blended scents, Purification and Thieves are both great.
 Another option is using essential oils that have purifying and cleansing properties too.

 As for the herbs, matching the herb to the oil will give you the most powerful scent.
 For example, combining dried lavender with lavender essential oils.